 Our arctic programs empower teens and adults with T1D by teaching new outdoor skills.
-Attendees build confidence to safely managing T1D in a wilderness setting and learn first-hand the importance of getting out and adventuring with their diabetes.
-Each offering will immerse participants in experiential education outdoors, daily trip planning, and team bonding.
+Attendees build confidence to safely managing T1D in a wilderness setting and learn first-hand the importance of getting out and adventuring with T1D.
+These epic expeditions immerse participants in experiential education outdoors, daily trip planning, and team bonding.

 In this way, Riding On Insulin can depend less on fluctuating funding in the future, and focus more on what we do best: Empowering those impacted with T1D!